Episode 9: Begin with the End in Mind

 OUTRO (MEG)

 Thank you for tuning in to another episode of Simply True with Dr. Jane Vella.
 This podcast is produced by Global Learning Partners and Greg Tilton, with music by Kyle Donald.
-If you enjoyed the show, consider leaving us a review on Apple Podcasts or your preferred podcast player.
+If you enjoyed the show, consider leaving us a review on Apple podcasts or your preferred podcast player.
 To find out more about Global Learning Partners, whether it be our course offerings, consulting services or free resources, go to www.globallearningpartners.com.
 We invite you to sign up for our mailing list, subscribe to our podcast and find us on social media to continue the dialogue.

 YOU MAY ALSO LIKE